sparkslabs/guild/README.md

 various ideas relating to of the Internet of Things.
 (In particular, which definition of that really mattered to us, why, and what options it provided)

-As part of that project, I wrote a small/just big though library suitable for testing some ideas I'd had regarding integrating some ideas in Kamaelia, with the syntactic sugar in the actor model.
+As part of that project, I wrote a small/just big enough library suitable for testing some ideas I'd had regarding integrating some ideas in Kamaelia, with the syntactic sugar in the actor model.
 Essentially, to map Kamaelia's inboxes and messages to traditional actor methods, and maps outboxes to late